amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Drilldown Dashboard with DZV.md

 Drilldown Dashboard with Dynamic Zone Visibility

-This Dashboard is inspired by : Andy Kriebel's Dashboard [Drill Down Dashboard | Next-Level Tableau](https://public.tableau.com/app/profile/andy.kriebel/viz/DrillDownDashboardNext-LevelTableau/DrillDown) with a few changeds that I've done
+This Dashboard is inspired by : Andy Kriebel's Dashboard [Drill Down Dashboard | Next-Level Tableau](https://public.tableau.com/app/profile/andy.kriebel/viz/DrillDownDashboardNext-LevelTableau/DrillDown) with a few changes that I've done.

 What's Awesome about this Viz: